lesterpjy/uva_msai_vault/RL/10 - Advanced Policy Search Methods.md

-I'll cover the key concepts from the lecture on advanced policy search methods, focusing on actor-critic methods, deterministic policy gradients, and considerations for empirical evaluation.

 ## Overview of Policy Learning Approaches

 Reinforcement learning methods can be broadly categorized based on their approach to learning policies: